lando2319/lando2319.github.io/_posts/2015-03-03-software-and-the-art-of-war.md

 ---
 layout:     post
 title:      Software and the Art of War
-date:       2015-07-25 11:21:29
+date:       2015-03-03 11:21:29
-summary:    I love music, songs often play in my head for hours or even days.
+summary:    "All warfare is based on deception." - Sun Tzu
-categories: The-Starter-League bootcamp
+categories: Sun-Tzu warfare
 ---

 > All warfare is based on deception.
 Hence, when we are able to attack, we must seem unable; when using our forces, we must appear inactive; when we are near, we must make the enemy believe we are far away; when far away, we must make him believe we are near. — [The Art of War](http://en.wikipedia.org/wiki/The_Art_of_War) by Sun Tzu